nuta/resea/docs/programming/userland/README.md

 # Userland Programming
-In this section, we'll walk you through How to write a userland program.
+In this section, we'll walk you through how to write a userland program.